 Helen Gurley Brown published Sex and the Single Girl, advising women how to enjoy the pleasures of single living and engaging in les affaires du Coeur.

-The British launched a four-pronged assault on worldwide culture with The Beatles, the Bond films, Carnaby Street fashions and Twiggy, the Face of 1966.
+The British launched a four-pronged assault on worldwide culture with The Beatles, James Bond films, Carnaby Street fashions and Twiggy, the Face of 1966.

 The years from 1962 through 1966 saw the release of films and television shows whose derivatives still account for virtually half of the current top six movie franchises: Bond, Batman and Star Trek.
 During the same period, Surf and Hot Rod music became pop staples of the airwaves.